scholarsatwork/LuxaforAndSlack/Readme.md

 * Allow user to configure Luxafor USB device colors based on DnD status updates to a particular USER in Slack.

-  For this to work you will need to install luxafor-api and luxafor-for-slack in global

   You will also have to setup a "Slack App" with access to your channel of choice.
   For Instructions on how to setup a "Slack App" go [here](https://api.slack.com/slack-apps)